Featured image for Why Texas 67 Systems Runs on Docker and Open Source

 April 3, 2026 Business Technology By Joel Moore

-When most people think about business technology, they think about big software companies, monthly fees, and tools they do not fully control.
+When most people think about business technology, they picture subscriptions, vendor lock-in, and software they never really get to control.
 I wanted something different for Texas 67 Systems.
-I wanted tools that are flexible, practical, and built to last.
-That is one reason I use Docker and open source software.
+I wanted tools that were practical, flexible, and understandable enough to maintain over time.
+That is a big reason I leaned into Docker and open source software.

 Here are the main services I am running, or planning to run, for Texas 67 Systems.